slevithan/regex/README.md

 - Setting `unicodeSetsPlugin` to `null` prevents `regex` from applying flag <kbd>v</kbd>'s escaping rules.
 This can be useful in combination with option `disable: {v: true}` for tools that want to use `regex`'s extended syntax and/or flags but need to accept input with flag <kbd>u</kbd>'s escaping rules.
 - Regex+ is not primarily a backward compatibility library, so in order to remain lightweight, it doesn't transpile flag <kbd>v</kbd>'s new features out of the box.
 By replacing the default function, you can add backward compatible support for these features.
 See also: [*Compatibility*](#-compatibility).
-- This plugin runs last, which means it's possible to wrap an existing library (ex: [regexpu-core](https://github.com/mathiasbynens/regexpu-core), used by Babel to [transpile <kbd>v</kbd>](https://babel.dev/docs/babel-plugin-transform-unicode-sets-regex)) without the library needing to understand `regex`'s extended syntax.
+- This plugin runs last, which means it's possible to wrap an existing library (ex: [regexpu-core](https://github.com/mathiasbynens/regexpu-core), used by Babel to [transpile <kbd>v</kbd>](https://babel.dev/docs/babel-plugin-transform-unicode-sets-regex)) without the library needing to understand Regex+'s extended syntax.

 **`disable`** — A set of options that can be individually disabled by setting their values to `true`.